dfelinto/blender-manual/manual/editors/clip/sidebar.rst

 editing functions like scrubbing and scrolling is much faster but gives a low-res result.
 Make sure to disable proxies before final rendering.

-Once you have chosen the Proxy/Timecode parameters, you need to use :menuselection:`Clip --> Proxy --> Rebuild Proxy and Timecode indices` to generate the proxy clip and it will be available after Blender makes it.
+Once you have chosen the Proxy/Timecode options, you need to use :menuselection:`Clip --> Proxy --> Rebuild Proxy and Timecode Indices` to generate the proxy clip and it will be available after Blender makes it.

 Build Original